Dr Kathie Muir

 Fashion, Work and Identity,

-Currently Kathie is undertaking a major comparative study of Australian social movements' campaigning techniques compared to those of similar movements internationally.
-Additional research interests include gendered media reporting of Australian politicians; work and identity issues in the fashion and garment manufacturing industries; mediated identities; and the reporting of abortion debates in Australia.
+Kathie's continuing research focus is on Australian social movements' campaigning techniques compared to those of similar movements internationally.
+Additional research interests include gendered media reporting of Australian politicians; work and identity issues in the fashion and garment manufacturing industries.
 In previous years Kathie has worked in factories, in market research, local government, for the labour movement, the Australia Council and the Museum of Victoria.

 Refereed Journal Articles & Conference Papers: